anodyne/docs/installation.md

 section: Getting Started
 ---

+{% note %}
+Looking to migrate your Nova 2 site to Nova 3?
+We've streamlined the process of migrating existing data, so once you've completed doing an install, you'll be prompted for whether you want to continue as a fresh install or migrate your data and you can continue reading the [migration guide](/docs/3.0/migrating-from-nova2).
+{% /note %}

 To begin, you'll first need to upload Nova's files to your server.
 This can be done through an FTP client (recommended) or through your host's web-based server management software like cPanel or something similar.
 If you're not sure how to connect to the server and upload files, contact your web host for help.

 ## Installing Nova